The King of Fighters XI: Gameplay

 An example of the Dream Cancel feature.
 In the above picture, Kyo Kusanagi is using a Desperation Move against Gai Tendo, but changes into a Dream Cancel below in order to perform a stronger move.

 The game retains the gameplay elements from The King of Fighters 2003 involving fights between six characters who can tag between members during battle.
 It also provides new features which allow the player to perform simultaneous multiple special moves.
-The four most substantial innovations The King of Fighters XI brings to the franchise are Quick Shift, Saving Shift, the Skill Bar and Dream Cancels.
+The four most substantial innovations The King of Fighters XI brings to the franchise are Quick Shift, Saving Shift, the Skill Bar and Dream Cancel.
 The Power Stocks that existed before are still present, and are filled through encounters within fighters.
 There are now Skill Stocks which gradually build up over time.
 Each team begins a match holding the maximum of two Skill Stocks.
 Offensive maneuvers, such as Desperation Moves, Guard Cancels, and Tag Attacks, continue to use Power Stocks; however, more defensive or tactical maneuvers, such as Guard Evasion, Saving Shift, and Quick Shift, use Skill Stocks.

 The King of Fighters XI utilizes the Tactical Shift System from The King of Fighters 2003.
 The Quick Shift allows the player to change into another character in the middle of any combo, prolonging it, or in the middle of any attack, canceling the attack's animation frames if needed.
 The Saving Shift allows the player to take out a character when they are being hit, or as soon as they are hit, at the cost of both skill bars.
 The last new feature of The King of Fighters XI is the Dream Cancel.
 Like the Super Cancel that first appeared in The King of Fighters '99, Dream Cancel allows players to use stocks to interrupt a move in the midst of its execution, with a more powerful move, allowing for devastating combos.